top of page

 Topps: Five Stars

-Topps: Five Stars Collection (Updated December 25th, 2025)
+Topps: Five Stars Collection (Updated June 7th, 2026)

 In 1991, Topps added its "Super Premium" title to counter Fleer's "Super Premium" brand that had entered the hobby, titled Fleer Ultra.
 In 2010, they upped the ante again with the Topps Five-Star title.
 I felt this title was a little late to the game.
-Upper Deck released their Upper Deck Ultimate title in 2003.
+Upper Deck released its Upper Deck Ultimate title in 2003.
 And just like this Upper Deck title, the Topps Five-Star title wasn't for kids.
 These cards are for the adult collectors.
-The base cards are #'d to a extremely low number of 79.
+The base cards are #'d to an extremely low number of 79.
 The cardstock is firm, and the photography is unique (See the 2010 Topps Five-Star "Adrian Peterson" #10 left).
 Due to the high cost of producing a set like this, the set size is smaller than most sets, 180 cards.
 I guess Topps wanted to make sure that the title was a hit first before it spent too much on a larger set.
 One hundred and eighty cards is pretty low.
-They did however, spend a lot of money putting together 8 high quality insert sets.
+They did, however, spend a lot of money putting together 8 high-quality insert sets.

 2010 Topps Five-Star: “Adrian Peterson” #10*